-- The number of seclusion episodes has reduced, (in line with the removal of the seclusion rooms on our inpatient wards (Dovedale 2 and Burbage and our dementia ward G1) and it is a significant achievement that the rates of physical restraint have not increased as a result (as shown in the chart opposite). - Prolonged seclusions, which are defined as lasting over 48 hours have an additional level of scrutiny from senior clinical leaders due to the very restrictive nature of the approach.
+- The rate of Physical restraint incidents[SM1][SM2] is showing a steady decline in the number of occurrences of restraint over the last 24-month period despite the removal of Seclusion rooms.
+This is shown on the chart opposite. - The number of seclusion episodes has reduced, (in line with the removal of the seclusion rooms on our inpatient wards (Dovedale 2 and Burbage and our dementia ward G1) and it is a significant achievement that the rates of physical restraint have not increased as a result (as shown in the chart opposite). - Prolonged seclusions, which are defined as lasting over X?72 hours have an additional level of scrutiny from senior clinical leaders due to the very restrictive nature of the approach.
 It is hard to see an improvement in the reduction of prolonged seclusion in the reporting year in part due to the previous lack of reporting on timescales in previous years.
 We will continue to monitor the use of prolonged seclusion in 2023/24.

-We updated our Level 3 RESPECT training.
+• We updated our Level 3 RESPECT training.
 This is the mandated training which all inpatient staff have to complete to meet the requirements of the Use of Force Act (2018).
 These changes mean that some staff have changed their levels of training required.
 Despite these changes we have achieved the following compliance in training at Level 3 across our inpatient wards.

 Area Respect Level 3 Compliance

 Bank Primary Assignment 77.88%

 Bank Nurses (Primary Assignment) 57.14%

 Bank Support Workers (Primary Assignment) 81.11%

 Acute Bed Services 74.45%

 Burbage Ward 70.27%

 Endcliffe Ward 81.08%

 Maple Ward 71.43%

 Dovedale 2 75.00%

 Decisions Unit 72.73%

 Forensic & Rehabilitation 85.83%

 Forest Close 1 90.91%

 Forest Close 1a 90.63%

 Forest Close 2 80.95%

 Forest Lodge 84.09%

 Older Adults 63.54%

 G1 Ward 86.05%

 Dovedale 1 80.49%